-- \rightarrow Estimated teleworking-related water consumption amounted to 437.5 m3 in 2020. - \rightarrow The resulting emissions represented 0.1% of total ESM gross and net emissions. - → Water- related emissions accounted for 2.5% of the teleworking-related gross and net emissions.
+- → Estimated teleworking-related water consumption amounted to 437.5 m3 in 2020. - → The resulting emissions represented 0.1% of total ESM gross emissions and 0.2% of total net emissions. - → Water-related emissions accounted for 2.5% of the teleworking-related gross and net emissions.

-official statistics22 and the general assumptions that were taken in the EcoAct Whitepaper methodology23.
+The water-related emissions arising from teleworking were estimated based on publicly available official statistics22 and the general assumptions that were taken in the EcoAct Whitepaper methodology23.
 On such basis it was estimated that household water consumption increased by 20% in 2020 due to teleworking.